mid2SUPAERO/LaTOM/Reports/README.md

-This directoy contains the submitted reports and the delivered presentations for our research project.
+This directory contains the submitted reports and the delivered presentations for our research project.